 Immense demand for organic produce is a huge opportunity for Georgia’s farmers, but despite exponential growth in the organic market, small and mid-scale specialty crop producers in Georgia face significant barriers to access this lucrative market.
 The South—and Georgia in particular—is uniquely positioned to benefit from the growing demand for organic food.

 This partnership helped boost the number of Certified Organic farms in Georgia by 36 percent, surpassing 100 Certified Organic farms in the state by 2016!
+Read more about this milestone achievement here.
 Now, we’re keeping the party going in continued partnership with GDA for the 200 Organic Farms Campaign.

 Farmers are still eligible for cost reimbursement.
 Additionally, farmers who sign up will also have access to training and marketing assistance.
 The new goal?
 To reach the USDA recognized milestone of 200 Certified Organic Farms by 2020.

 The outlook for organic production and consumption in the United States is bright.
-Nationwide sales of organic products jumped to $43 billion in 2015, and have been steadily increasing year after year, according to the Organic Trade Association.
-Specialty crops led this sector in sales, accounting for 43 percent of total organic sales in 2012.
+Nationwide sales of organic products jumped to $50 billion in 2017, and have been steadily increasing year after year, according to the Organic Trade Association.
 Despite these robust national trends, Georgia has only approximately 130 producers.

 Whole Foods Market, Southern Region, whose regional headquarters and distribution center are based in Georgia, saw increased sales of organic products by more than 125 percent at its Southern stores over the past five years.
 During the same time period, sales of organic produce at Whole Foods stores in Georgia increased over 215 percent, demonstrating that the state is leading the South in organic specialty crop demand.